hansb001/smarthome/README.md

 2. Clone the repo
 3. Build your smart home and set up application
 4. Set up MQTT Broker
-5. Set up Gateway
+5. Set up Gatewayy
-6. Send data via Gateway
-7. Build a dashboard
+6. Build a dashboard
-8. Optional Set-up Node-MCU
+7. Optional Set-up Node-MCU

 ## Step 1 Do some shopping (Optional)